parsa-epfl/cloudsuite/README.md

 **This branch is WIP and contains the upcoming release of CloudSuite v4.0.
 If you are looking for CloudSuite 3, please checkout the [CSv3][CSv3] branch.**

 [CloudSuite][csp] is a benchmark suite for cloud services.
-The third release consists of eight applications that have been selected based on their popularity in today's datacenters.
+The fourth release consists of ten applications that have been selected based on their popularity in today's datacenters.
 The benchmarks are based on real-world software stacks and represent real-world setups.
+In v4.0, we have added multi-architecture support to Cloudsuite, so that the workloads can be run on processors using x86, ARM, and RISC-V architectures.

+# Workload Status #
+To see which workloads are currently functioning on the new architectures, you can find the status matrix [here][status_pg].

 # Licensing #